vide/hdfs-dn-diskbal/README.md

 * Balancing will stop when the difference between the most and least used disks is below 5% You can tune this behaviour with the `--threshold` switch

+## License

+This software is released under the GNU GPLv2 license